What is COVID-19 vaccine?

 Clinical trials will involve 640 healthy Australians between 50 and 70 years of age.
 Trial participants, however, must have previously been infected with SARS-CoV-2 or been vaccinated with an approved COVID-19 vaccine at least eight weeks prior to enrollment in the vaccine trial.
 Participants will be randomized to different cohorts to evaluate the safety and efficacy of different vaccine formulations and doses.
 Participants will receive two vaccine doses, spaced 56 days apart.
 Results from the clinical trial are expected to be available in the first part of 2022.173

 IMPORTANT NOTE: NVIC encourages you to become fully informed about covid-19 and the covid-19 vaccine by reading all sections in the Table of Contents, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.

 « Return to Vaccines & Diseases Table of Contents

 1 Hui D. Epidemic and Emerging Coronavirus (Severe Acute Respiratory Syndrome and Middle East Respiratory Syndrome).
-Clin Chest Med Mach 2017; 38(1): 71-86.
+Clin Chest Med March 2017; 38(1): 71-86.

 2 U.S. Centers for Disease Control and Prevention.
 Outbreak of Pneumonia of Unknown Etiology (PUE) in Wuhan, China.
-Health Alert Network Jan.
+In: Emergency Preparedness and Response.
+Jan.
 8, 2020.

 3 Bill & Melinda Gates Foundation.
 Bill & Melinda Gates Foundation Dedicates Additional Funding to the Novel Coronavirus Response.
 Feb.
 5, 2020.